 If you want to find the tent that is right for you and your family and friends, you will probably want to put a little more thought into the buying process.

-What Type of Beach Canopy Do You Need?
+What Type of Beach Tent Do You Need?

 There are primarily three types of beach canopies and each type has its pros and cons and deciding which type you want is the first step into narrowing your search.